rdilhani/rdilhani.github.io/_posts/2024-08-13-Leveraging-Technology-for-Modern-Learning.md

 Leveraging Technology for Modern Learning: A Hands-On Workshop

-Welcome to our workshop on Leveraging Technology for Modern Learning!
-In this workshop we’ll explore how the internet and smart devices can enhance your learning experience.
-We’ll dive into practical tools and activities that you can use to make your studies more interactive and effective.
-Let’s get started!

-Workshop Details

 Date: [15.08.2024]
 Time: [8.30am]
 Duration: 4 hours
 Platform: [Hybrid]

+In this workshop, we explore how the internet and smart devices can enhance your learning experience.
+We’ll dive into practical tools and activities that you can use to make your studies more interactive and effective.
+Let’s get started!

+Workshop Details

 1. Enhanced Engagement Through Interactive Tools

     Why It Matters:
     Interactive tools can make learning more fun and engaging.
 They help you participate actively and retain information better.

 Practical Activity:

 Kahoot!
 Quiz: We’ll start with a live quiz using Kahoot!.
 Join the game via your smartphones or computers using the link and code provided.
 This will give you a taste of how gamified quizzes work and how they can make studying more interactive.

 2. Expanding Access to Educational Resources

 Why It Matters:
 The internet offers a wealth of resources that can help you explore subjects in depth and learn at your own pace.